 - The share price is attractive (i.e. low) because the company has recently run into what appear to be minor problems

-- It becomes clear that the company’s past growth will not be replicated into the future anytime soon and that the investment has become a value trap
+- It becomes clear that the company’s past growth will not be replicated in the future anytime soon and that the investment has become a value trap

 Since I believe in the principle of continuous improvement I have spent a lot of time looking for some kind of signal or evidence that would have warned me that these investments had a high risk of becoming value traps.